§ 01Abstract

 § 07Scoring protocol

-Each platform is scored independently by two analysts using the published rubric.
+Each platform is scored by a single evaluator using the published anchored rubrics, with written rationale for each parameter score.
 The protocol enforces:

 - Anchored evidence.
 Every parameter score must be backed by a citation — a public filing, an API/export specification, a published migration case, or an admin-console screenshot.